Squash178/Gazarr/backend/README.md

 - A SABnzbd tracker that polls the queue/history endpoints and records progress for each job so the UI can report intermediate stages (queued, downloading, processing, completed, moved).

 Use `GET /downloads` to inspect both the filesystem queue and the tracked SABnzbd jobs.
+The dashboard lets you clear the entire log or remove individual download entries if something gets stuck.

 ## Automatic downloads